neulab/ExplainaBoard/docs/final_check_for_contribution.md

-# Final Check when You're Contributing SDK
+# Final Check when You're Contributing as SDK Developers

 Hi, first, thanks for your brilliant contribution to ExplainaBoard SDK :smiley: !